Hyperbolic fringe signal for twin impurity quasiparticle interference

 where $ r_{1} = |\mathbf{r} - \mathbf{r}_{1}|$, $ r_{2} = |\mathbf{r} - \mathbf{r}_{2}| $, and $ d $ denotes the distance between the two impurities.
-The non-magnetic (NM) expression {explains} the elliptical oscillations in Fig.~\ref{s-wave} (b) \cite{numerical_detail}, where the constant contours are $ r_1 + r_2 = C$ ($C$ stands for arbitrary constant).
+The non-magnetic (NM) expression {explains} the elliptical oscillations in Fig.~\ref{s-wave} (b) { (we perform numerical simulations based on the full tight-binding Hamiltonian, details in \cite{numerical_detail})}, where the constant contours are $ r_1 + r_2 = C$, with $C$ given by some constant.
 In contrast, the magnetic (M) expression is the summation of oscillations of $ r_1 + r_2 $ and that of $ r_1 - r_2 $.
-As $ r_1 - r_2 = C $ is the very definition of a hyperbola, HF appear in Fig.~\ref{s-wave} (c) on top of the elliptical oscillations. { The emergence of HF is attributed to the loop quasiparticle scattering.
-When $\omega \gg \Delta$, the superconducting coherence is lost on the equal energy contour, and we recover the non-magnetic results (Eq.~(\ref{simulation_s})) which is the same as that in a metal.} Adding up higher order scattering processes does not destroy the HF oscillation pattern, since multi-scattering only modifies the factor $ G_{0}(\mathbf{r}_1 - \mathbf{r}_2) $ ($ G_{0}(\mathbf{r}_2 - \mathbf{r}_1) $) in the loop contribution Eq.~(\ref{loop}).
-As this does not influence the interference depending on $ \mathbf{r} - \mathbf{r}_1 $ and $ \mathbf{r} - \mathbf{r}_2 $, higher order contributions tend to interfere constructively with contributions from lower order.
-Note that we need $d$ to be small in order to render the loop contribution, and hence the HF signal from twin QPI, sizeable.
+As $ r_1 - r_2 = C $ is the very definition of a hyperbola, HF appear in Fig.~\ref{s-wave} (c) on top of the elliptical oscillations. { The emergence of HF is attributed to the loop quasiparticle scattering. { This pattern in the LDOS remains qualitatively unchanged upon including higher-order scattering terms, as described in detail in the Supplementary Material (SM).} When $\omega \gg \Delta$, the superconducting coherence is lost on the equal energy contour, and we recover the non-magnetic results (Eq.~(\ref{simulation_s})) which is the same as that in a metal.} { Also, note that the elliptical and hyperbolic fringes exhibit manifestly different Fourier transformations ((b) (c) inset), which we detailed in the SM.}